Why take this course?

 Fancy doing something productive with your evenings?
 How about becoming a VFX Pro?
 Our evening Visual Effects (VFX) course is a condensed version of the second half of our full-time course taught over 28 weeks.
 Each week you’ll be introduced to new concepts until you can create 3D elements and integrate them seamlessly into live footage just like in the films.
 Making magic has never been easier.
 You’ll complete the course by using all of your newly acquired skills to produce a VFX shot of your own from start to finish.

-The Visual Effects evening course is the part-time equivalent of the second 6 weeks of the Visual Effects Production day course.
+The Visual Effects evening course is the part-time equivalent of the second 6 weeks of the 3D for Visual Effects full-time day course.

 Escapee Maxime Cazaly speaks to us regarding his recent appointment at Framestore.